-In the past, I have held and assisted lectures and courses at Munich University, the University of California at Santa Cruz, and the University of California at Berkeley, such as a lecture course on Technology, Knowledge, and Human Life and one on Latin American philosophy.
+In the past, I have assisted and given lectures and courses at Munich University, the University of California at Santa Cruz, and the University of California at Berkeley, such as four lecture courses on Technology, Knowledge, and Human Life and one on Latin American philosophy.
 Please take a look at a few selected publications and see if you would like to download some.

-You may find that my dissertation elaborates some interesting ideas.
-It investigates how the distinction between primary and secondary qualities is fundamental to the mind-body problem and the nature of perceptive qualities.
+You may find interesting some ideas elaborated in my dissertation.
+It investigates how the distinction between primary and secondary qualities still shapes contemporary accounts of the nature of perceptive qualities and gives rise to enigmatic problems in the context of the mind-body problem.
 After tracing back that distinction to what Edmund Husserl calls the “mathematization of nature,” I analyze the different steps in the mathematization in order to understand better how it shapes the scientific concept of the world and its relation to the experiential lifeworld.
 For a more differentiated description of the dissertation, please click on its hard-to-miss title: The Paradox of the Primary-Secondary Quality Distinction and Husserl’s Genealogy of the Mathematization of Nature.